dji-sdk/Mobile-UXSDK-Beta-Android/README.md

 ## License

 Mobile-UXSDK-Beta-Android is available under the the MIT license.
-Please see the [LICENSE.txt](https://github.com/dji-sdk/Mobile-UXSDK-Beta-Android/blob/master/LICENSE.txt) file for more info.Mobile-UXSDK-Beta-Android uses several unmodified libraries which are listed along with their licenses in the `dependencyLicenses.txt` file.
+Please see the [LICENSE.txt](https://github.com/dji-sdk/Mobile-UXSDK-Beta-Android/blob/master/LICENSE.txt) file for more info.

+Mobile-UXSDK-Beta-Android uses several unmodified libraries which are listed along with their licenses in the `dependencyLicenses.txt` file.